Soroka Medical Center: The сampus

+Activity

-Soroka Medical Center has over 40 inpatient departments and 1,173 hospital beds.
+Soroka Medical Center has over 40 inpatient departments and 1,191 hospital beds.
 In addition to the hospital departments, there are dozens of other units that provide services to hospitalized and ambulatory patients, in the Emergency Medicine Department, institutes, and outpatient clinics.

-Soroka's Department of Emergency Medicine, with the largest volume of activity in Israel (more than 250,000 visits annually), is the leading such department in the country according to a health care survey on service and quality conducted by the Ministry of Health.
+Soroka's Department of Emergency Medicine, with the largest volume of activity in Israel (more than 270,000 visits annually), is the leading such department in the country according to a health care survey on service and quality conducted by the Ministry of Health.

-Soroka's delivery room has the most births of any in the country – more than 17,400 babies are born every year.
+In Soroka's delivery rooms more than 17,000 babies are born every year, an exceptionally high number in international terms.

-In 2022, 32,000 surgeries were performed at the hospital and 100,000 hospitalizations took place.
+In 2023, 32,400 surgeries were performed at the hospital and 100,000 hospitalizations took place.
 There were over 600,000 visits to the outpatient clinics.

-Soroka has some 5,300 employees, including more than 900 doctors, 2,000 nurses, 800 health workers and 500 administrative employees.
+Soroka has some 5,700 employees, including more than 900 doctors, 2,000 nurses, 800 health workers and 500 administrative employees.

-Patients at Soroka

-Soroka Medical Center provides medical services to more than one million residents of the Negev who reside in a vast geographical area that comprises 60% of the country.
-The population of the Negev is relatively young, culturally diverse, largely of low to middle-level socioeconomic status, and has unique health needs.

-Unique populations cared for at Soroka include Bedouins, who make up nearly a third of the population and large groups of immigrants from Ethiopia and the former Soviet Union.
+Soroka Medical Center provides medical services to more than one million residents of the Negev, who reside in 60% of the geographical area of the country.
+Unique populations cared for at Soroka include Bedouins, who make up a third of the population, and large groups of immigrants from Ethiopia and the former Soviet Union.